Herman Vail - President of The Plain Dealer

 Her activities took in the Cleveland Art Institute, of which she was a trustee, and the Cleveland Health Museum, where she was a director.

-Delia was an artist, proficient in oils and watercolors.
-She had her own kiln in the basement in a room she called “The Shop”.
-Here she installed a big jigsaw, a ten-inch Delta wood lathe, and a combination set-up of a circular saw and joiner.
+Delia was an artist proficient in oils and watercolors.
+She had her own kiln in the basement in a room she called “The Shop.”
+She installed a big jigsaw, a ten-inch Delta wood lathe, and a combination set-up of a circular saw and joiner.
 Later a floor-stand drill press and woodcarver were added.
 She was adept with all the tools.

 A prominent horsewoman, Delia belonged to the Chagrin Valley Hunt Club.
 Hunting and shooting were among her favorite hobbies.
 Her kennel of springer spaniels included many field champions.

-Herman Vail died on January 7, 1981, and is buried in Lake View Cemetery.
-Mary Louise died on April 18, 1997, and is also buried in Lake View Cemetery.
+Herman Vail died on January 7, 1981, and is buried next to Delia in Lake View Cemetery.
+Mary Louise died on April 18, 1997, and is buried next to Charles Gleason in Lake View Cemetery.